-- Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred. - There will be no live lessons taught 1:1.
-If the situation should arise, another member of staff will asked to be present or the lesson will be recorded. - Virtual lessons will be recorded and streamed so that children can access the content at a convenient time to the family (acknowledging there may be multiple children needing access to a single device). - Efforts will be made to ensure teaching material matches a 'normal' learning experience for the pupil (e.g. content/delivery style) - Language must be professional and appropriate.
+- Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred. - There will be no live lessons taught, however live class interactions should be recorded so that if any issues were to arise, the video can be reviewed. - Virtual lessons will be recorded and streamed so that children can access the content at a convenient time to the family (acknowledging there may be multiple children needing access to a single device). - Efforts will be made to ensure teaching material matches a 'normal' learning experience for the pupil (e.g. content/delivery style) - Language must be professional and appropriate.
 Staff must be mindful of who else is in their house at the time (in the background). - Staff must only use platforms provided by Castlefield School to communicate with pupils - Ensure that ground rules are in place so that the students have a good understanding of how the sessions will be organised and run. - Consider the needs of vulnerable pupils, such as SEND.